ankitects/anki-manual/src/filtered-decks.md

 option, this modifies the existing deck.

 **Review forgotten cards**
-Show all the cards, for which you’ve answered Again (1) within the number of days you specify.
+Show all the cards, for which you've answered Again (1) within the number of days you specify.

 **Review ahead**